 II.
 The History of the New Testament and its Changes

-For the first three chapters, we are introduced to the history of Christian scripture, from the earliest writings to the scribes that copied those writings to the texts that were canonized into the bible we are familiar with today.
+For the first three chapters, we are introduced to the history of Christian scripture, from the earliest writings to the scribes that copied those writings to the texts that were canonized into the Bible we are familiar with today.
 In the absence of the printing press, or any way to standardize texts, Ehrman argues that mistakes were inevitably made.
-The difficulties are discussed on the translation of Greek to other languages (p.48), the troubling illiteracy rate of Jesus' time that likely meant texts were produced simply by those believers literate enough and willing to write (p.51), and the concerns among the early apologists and critics of Christianity over differences in the manuscripts that resulted (p.52).
-Examples are provided and even a few photographs of the alterations and marginal notes made in some of the earliest manuscripts.
+The difficulties are discussed on the translation of Greek to other languages (p.
+48), the troubling illiteracy rate of Jesus’ time that likely meant texts were produced simply by those believers literate enough and willing to write (p.
+51), and the concerns among the early apologists and critics of Christianity over differences in the manuscripts that resulted (p.
+52).
+Examples are provided, as well as a few photographs of the alterations and marginal notes made in some of the earliest manuscripts.

 III.
 Finding the Original Text by Finding Changes